qwopqwop200/GPTQ-for-LLaMa/README.md

 </details>

 Quantizing the model requires a large amount of CPU memory.
 For example, quantizing a LLaMa-13b model requires 42gb, and LLaMa-33b requires more memory than 64gb.
+Also, the amount of memory required can be reduced through swap memory.

 Depending on the GPUs/drivers, there may be a difference in performance, which decreases as the model size increases.(https://github.com/IST-DASLab/gptq/issues/1)